 To think I tried to save him.
+I was wrong.
 Was he always a fool?

 I knew him before he became one.
 Now he is a pompous one.
-Woe to the state governed by a mediocrity.
+He would be a buffoon eliciting laughter were he not so dangerous.